eranamar-zz/eranamar.github.io/about.md

 ### What with this name "Theory Lunch"?

-The idea to start with this blog came to me during one of my daily lunch meetings.
+The idea to start with this blog came to me during one of my daily lunch meetings with friends.
 I figured that some of our discussions can be easily written as posts in a blog, so I started one :)

 ### About the Author